cyclecomputing/condor-agent/README.txt

 This should return output similar to a `condor_q -l` call.

-If you're running a CycleServer instance, it will detect the agent's presence on this scheduling node and being to fetch job and history information from this node using the CondorAgent after two polling intervals have completed.
+If you're running a CycleServer instance version 4.0.3 or earlier you will need to add some additional Condor configuration in order for CycleServer to detect the agent's presence on this scheduling node and being to fetch job and history information from this node using the CondorAgent after two polling intervals have completed.

+Add the following configuration in the case where CycleServer is in use:

+	CYCLE_AGENT_PORT = $(CONDOR_AGENT_PORT)
+	SCHEDD_ATTRS = CYCLE_AGENT_PORT, $(SCHEDD_ATTRS)

 To enable access to historical job information via CondorAgent we recommend the following Condor
 settings: